Polska / mazowieckie

 Tomasz Kawski + izrael badacz

 Góra Kalwaria – a city in central Poland, in Piaseczno County, Mazowieckie Province.
 It lies 19 km southeast of Piaseczno, 33 km south of Warsaw, on the left bank of the Wisła River.

-The first Jews settled down in Góra Kalwaria in 1802.
+The first Jews settled in Góra Kalwaria in 1802.
 Initially, Jews rented rooms and houses in which they established a house of prayer and a cheder.
-As time passed, they started to construct their own buildings for religious purposes.
+Subsequently, Jews began to construct their own buildings for religious purposes.
 In 1820, a bet ha-midrash was established at 39 Pijarska street.
 Shortly thereafter, the Jewish community was officially established in 1821.
 In 1849, a wooden synagogue was erected in Pijarska street.
 After it burnt down, a new brick synagogue was built in the same location in 1901–1902.